53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 ### Reset Icon

-If icon is changed for another option.
-Reset Icon can reset, removing it from `change_icon` setting.
+If icon has been changed for another option.
+This command will reset to default icon, removing the changed icon from `change_icon` setting.

 ### Change File Extension